asyncapi/asyncapi-react/README.md

 ### Features

-For information which features offers the component, read documents [here](./docs/features).
+For a list and description of features offered by the AsyncAPI React component, see [this](./docs/features) directory.

 ### Styles